spectheweb/spectheweb/README.md

 # spec

-I am spec, founder and trainer of the apt.
+I am spec and this is my only web account.
 No access to public file dm me on discord to get access or info.
 <br />

 ### Skills and Experience: